 Dr. Yu joined the University of Illinois at Chicago in 2008 after a successful career at IBM T.J.
 Watson Research Center.
 He is a fellow of the ACM and IEEE.

 Dr. Yu was appointed University Distinguished Professor in 2013.
 He has published more than 1,000 journal and conference papers with more than 10,000 citations and an H-index of 155, and he holds more than 300 patents.
 His research has received continuous funding support from numerous federal and industrial sources.
 His current research interests focus on data science, big data, data mining, and social network analysis.

-Biographies are coming soon of two additional distinguished professors from the College of Engineering, Piergiorgio Uslenghi and Alexander Yarin.
+Biography coming soon for distinguished professor from the College of Engineering, Alexander Yarin.